 - Give the agent all answers in one view not multiple screens

-Jacada Agent Scripting (JAS) can really be your secret sauce in ensuring your customers’ queries are resolved faster with less need for call backs or escalations.
+Jacada Agent Scripting (JAS) can really be your secret sauce in ensuring your customers’ queries are resolved faster with less need for callbacks or escalations.
 Jacada recently worked with Telefónica 02 UK using JAS and reduced call center agent training time, AHT, and call transfers.
+Read the case study.